fntlnz/atags.vim/README.md

 # Installation

 Using [vim-plug](https://github.com/junegunn/vim-plug)

 ```vim
 Plug 'fntlnz/atags.vim'
 ```

 # Customization

-### Customize generation command
+### Customize the generation command

-This should be a list of commands that will be executed to generate your tags.
+The generation command is a list of commands that will be executed to generate your tags.

 This is the default generation command: